abaitken/CastServer/README.md

 # CastServer

-A NodeJS server that casts to a Chromecast that provides a REST API to be controlled from a javascript page
+A NodeJS server that casts to a Chromecast controlled from a javascript page